aman5440/laraveluploader/README.md

 In controller action function<br />
 $this->upload($request);<br /><br />

-It will return the uploaded files IDs. <br />
+It will return the uploaded files Instances. <br />